joerogers12/LavaGrow/Documentation/InitialFunctionalities.md

 	- Sketch up plans for farm layout
 		- Different from field mapping?
 		- Maybe general sketching tool that can be integrated into mapping tool
+		- Will require access to a drawing tool, tablet ideal
 	- Manage the irrigation system
 		- Map of irrigation lines with data
 		- Timeline view with analysis/recommendations maybe